Top Payment Gateways In UK

 PayPal comes with two options – PayPal Standard (Offsite) and PayPal Pro (Onsite) and both are relatively easy to integrate and offer great support.
 They are currently changing their interface which makes understanding your incoming transactions a lot easier.

-Key Features of PayPal Payment gateway service are:
+Key Features of the PayPal Payment gateway service are:

 - International Payment / Credit card Support